How 700 MHz can help Indonesia become a digital economy giant

 In addition, the appropriate tax regime needs to be in place.
 So that while operators contribute a fair amount to government tax revenue, the burden does not become disproportionate.
 Such measures would help establish a policy environment that helps operators make the needed investments.

+Download the report blow and read Cristian Gomez’s blog post.
 The related “Securing the digital dividend across the entire ASEAN” report is available here.